Mohammed-Abdul-Waasay/text_encryption/README.md

 # text_encryption
-simple code to encrypt/decrypt text entered by the user
+simple python code to encrypt/decrypt text entered by the user